A Complete UK VAT guide for your Business in the UK

 What is Value Added Tax?

-Experts such as a VAT Accountants will confirm that value-added tax is the consumption tax that is always imposed on products when the value is added from the manufacture up to the sale of the product.
+Experts will confirm that value-added tax is the consumption tax that is always imposed on products when the value is added from the manufacture up to the sale of the product.
 In some countries, this is referred to as goods and services tax or simply, GST.
 This tax is usually imposed directly in relation to the rise in the value of products or services at each production and distribution cycle.
 Hiring a specialist to manage this such as a VAT Accountant will depend on the complications involved in the collection and reporting of it in your country.

 Essentially, it serves the purpose of compensating for the infrastructure and shared services provided by the state and funded by the taxpayers.
 This doesn’t mean that it is charged on all goods and services.
 Duty-free items are mostly exempt or reduced for VAT and customs.
 Nevertheless, it is somehow regarded as the destination-based tax whereby the tax rate is usually based on the consumers’ location and the sales price.

 Statistics by the government clearly show an increasing trend in the collection of VAT receipts helping to raise a huge percentage of the total tax revenues in the UK.
 In the UK alone, it plays a significant role in generating the third-largest revenue for the government behind National Insurance and Income Tax a study carried out by the Institute of Fiscal Studies confirmed.

 As a business under the VAT threshold, you need to make sure you are understanding how it is applied to your products, your sales and your purchases, speaking to a good VAT accountant and setting baseline systems to record, monitor and report VAT should be a very important step for your business.

 What is the Value added tax rate in the United Kingdom?